Aesir-Automation/SnoogensArenaWindwalkerMonk/README.md

 **Casting**
 **Cast Ring of Peace @ Cursor:** - Changes your Ring of Peace to use @cursor instead of being manually placeable.

-**Tranquilizing Shot**
-**Auto Tranquilizing Shot:** - Automatically shoots Tranquilizing Shot on target's with important buffs (according to selection below), such as Blessing of Protection, Alter Time etc.

 **Miscellaneous**
 **Auto Grapple:** - Automatically casts Grapple on your target or arena1-3 melee damage class with an important buff, such as Avatar, Shadow Dance etc
 **Auto Tigereye Brew:** - Automatically casts Tigereye Brew if your target has BoP, Demon Armor or is a class which will take more damage from nature vs physical.
 Cancels itself when no longer needed.